Biden's climate summit zeroes in on technology to help fight global warming

 His $2.3 trillion infrastructure package is integral to achieving the new U.S. emissions target, but requires approval by Congress, where Democrats hold only razor-thin majorities.

-Secretary of Transportation Pete Buttigieg, U.S. Trade Representative Katherine Tai, and Commerce Secretary Gina Raimondo are all scheduled to take part in Friday’s conference.

-Foreign leaders including Danish Prime Minister Mette Frederiksen, Israeli Prime Minister Benjamin Netanyahu, Kenyan President Uhuru Kenyatta and Vietnamese President Nguyen Xuan Phucare are also slated to join.

-Reporting by Jeff Mason; writing by Timothy Gardner, editing by Richard Valdmanis, Stephen Coates and Philippa Fletcher
+Reporting by Jeff Mason; Writing by Timothy Gardner; Editing by Stephen Coates, Philippa Fletcher and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.